Sakura and Snow

 Hokuto.

-Aoki-san's wife and child....
+Seiichirou's wife and child....

-/...a little girl, under a blossoming sakura tree./
+...a little girl, under a blossoming sakura tree.

-"Do you care about nothing at all?"
+"Do you care about nothing?"

 "But the future...."

 "Maybe you're right," he went on, "and maybe I'm needed here, but there's another need too, one that's been waiting for me to answer it for a very long time.
-If I don't, I may lose the chance to respond forever, so I have to decide.
-Therefore I choose this, even knowing what the cost might be, because otherwise my life will have had no meaning.
-To be capable of choosing...that's what matters to me now, more than anything else."
+If I don't, I may lose the chance forever, so I have to decide.
+So I've chosen this, even knowing what the cost might be, because otherwise my life will have had no meaning.
+To be capable of choosing--that's what matters to me now, more than anything else."
 He hesitated, realizing how selfish that made him sound, and yet it was the truth.
-He added softly, "That we can make such choices, that we can choose for ourselves--it's what makes us what we are.
-Even choosing for our smallness, for our imperfections....
+He added, "That we can make such choices, that we can choose for ourselves--it's what makes us what we are.
+Even choosing for our smallness, for our imperfections...that's part of what it means to be human."

 "Kishuu-san, don't just wait."